Giuseppe Zangara: Aftermath

 Zangara confessed in the Dade County Courthouse jail, stating: "I have the gun in my hand.
 I kill kings and presidents first and next all capitalists."
+Although commonly described as an anarchist, police did not believe that Zangara, a registered Republican, held any particular political beliefs, as he told them that he was "in favor of assassinating all presidents, kings, and prime ministers", voicing a desire to kill Benito Mussolini and Edward VIII.
+Psychiatrist Sandor Lorand, who examined Zangara, stated that his anti-authoritarian beliefs were not rooted in anarchist ideology, but rather Zangara's hatred for his father.

 He pleaded guilty to four counts of attempted murder and was sentenced to 80 years in prison.
 As he was led out of the courtroom, Zangara told the judge: "Four times 20 is 80.
 Oh, judge, don't be stingy.
 Give me a hundred years."

 Cermak died of peritonitis 19 days later, on March 6, 1933, two days after Roosevelt's inauguration.
 Zangara was promptly indicted for first-degree murder in Cermak's death.
 Because Zangara had intended to commit murder, the fact that his intended target may not have been the man he ultimately killed was not relevant as he would still be guilty of first-degree murder under the doctrine of transferred intent.
 There were worries that Zangara's defense would argue that Cermak's death was not a result of his bullet injury.
 A theory, raised decades later, questioned whether Cermak's death was caused by medical malpractice on the part of the doctors treating him.
 It alleged that they failed to realize that the bullet had actually caused direct damage to his colon and precipitated the perforation.
 The perforation led to sepsis and his death but Cermak might not have died "but for [the] physicians' blunders".
 This theory was refuted by a later medical analysis of the event.

 Zangara pleaded guilty to the additional murder charge and was sentenced to death by Circuit Court Judge Uly Thompson.
 Zangara said after hearing his sentence: "You give me electric chair.
 I no afraid of that chair!
 You one of capitalists.
 You is crook man too.
 Put me in electric chair.
 I no care!"
 Under Florida law, a convicted murderer could not share cell space with another prisoner before his execution, but another convicted murderer was already awaiting execution at Raiford.
 Zangara's sentence required prison officials to expand their waiting area for prisoners sentenced to death and the "death cell" became "Death Row".